sepideAsgari/Dj-SellerBuyerManagementPanels/README.md

 The database used is PostgreSQL.
 Similarly, standard Django libraries were utilized, which I will send as an attachment.

 For the server-side, Nginx, Gunicorn, and Supervisor were used to ensure the project can be expanded in the future and handle an increased number of users and request processing.

+The project will be deployed on the host soon.